eugenia1984/english/glossary.md

 - **stand up** refers to the action of rising from a sitting position.

-- **Strict** means someone enforces rules strongly.
+- **strict** means someone enforces rules strongly.
 For example, ``My teacher is strict about homework deadlines``.
 It means the teacher insists that everyone hands in their

 - **struggling with something**: it means they are having difficulty or trouble with it.
 For example:

 `The team is struggling with the project deadline.` -> The team is having trouble meeting the deadline.

+- **stuck on**: is used when someone is unable to move forward with a task or solve a problem.
+It suggests being trapped or unable to progress.
+For example:

+`We were stuck on this code error for hours.` -> We could not proceed until that error in the code was found.

+`She got stuck on the final question of the exam.` -> She spent a long time on the final question.

 - **supposed to**_ is used to express something that is expected or assumed to happen, based on a plan, rule, or expectation.
 For example: